shhossain/computer_science/readme.md

 ## [Programming Language](Not-Added)
 A programming language is any set of rules that converts strings, or graphical program elements in the case of visual programming languages, to various kinds of machine code output.[citation needed] Programming languages are one kind of computer language, and are used in computer programming to implement algorithms.

+Programming languages are mainly of two types :
+1. High-level language uses syntax similar to the English language.The source code is converted into machine-understandable machine code using a compiler or an interpreter.
+Java, Python are some examples of high-level programming languages.
+2. Low-level programming languages work more closely to the hardware and have more control over it.
+They directly interact with the hardware.
+Two common examples of low-level languages are machine language and assembly language.

 Some Languages Include:
 - Python
 - Java